Project-alphaa/Slenderman/README.md

 [![](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/nb3aNdVWtk)

 ### **📘 Description**
-The Infected Slenders have spread across the globe and wiped out the entire human race.
-You are the last key human survivor in a world overrun by Slenders.
-The Slenders are horrifying creatures with unnaturally long thin bodies and distorted, blurred faces.
-They are drawn to humans and any sound they make.
-How long can you last their terrifying chase and survive in this desolate world?
+The Infected Slenders have spread across the globe, exterminating the entire human race.
+You are the last human survivor in a world overrun by these horrifying creatures.
+The Slenders, with their unnaturally long, thin bodies and distorted, blurred faces, are relentlessly drawn to humans and any sounds they make.
+How long can you endure their terrifying chase and survive in this desolate world?

-The mod includes a multiplayer map experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.
+This mod also features a multiplayer map that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.

 Custom map: [Map Image](https://drive.google.com/file/d/1uGYnUUFTsPg-59iyrXgmeuW6h_i91vQt/view?usp=sharing), [Map Download](https://drive.google.com/file/d/1XQDHgWuXKUrj73KCTGx8w5OinFneCHiF/view?usp=drive_link)